The Subic Bay Dive Sites – Shipwreck Heaven

 by Andy Davis PADI TecRec and ANDI Sidemount Technical Wreck Instructor

-Subic Bay has one of the highest concentrations of war wrecks within sport-diving range in the world.
+Subic Bay, Philippines, has one of the highest concentrations of war wrecks within sport-diving range in the world.
 According to the Subic Bay Historical Museum, 19 wrecks dating from the Spanish-American War to the Second World War have been identified in Subic Bay.
 Ironically, these Subic Bay dive sites have only recently been opened to recreational divers, due to the existence of a major US Navy base at Subic Bay until 1991.
 For many years, the US Navy restricted access to the dive sites, banning all diving except by military personnel.
 It was only after departure of the US military that wreck-diving enthusiasts were able to start exploring this treasure trove of history.

 Here are some detailed descriptions, with histories, of the Subic Bay dive sites: